 The Zoo of Alaska is another truly amazing sight to see while in Anchorage, this 25-acre animal haven on a hillside starting out as just a shelter for 1 baby elephant, growing into the 77 animal refuge and educational center you see today.
 Enjoy seeing such native species as musk oxen, brown bears, and lynx!

 Portage Glacier is located within the Chugach National Forest and is actually considered to be one of the state's most visited natural attractions.
-Take a scenic drive down Seward Highway and head to Boggs Visitor Center, the spot that will teach you about the glacier, allow you to walk through an ice cave, and touch an actual iceberg before taking an hour-long boat cruise in Portage Lake to get a more up-close and personal look at the glacier!
+Take a scenic drive down Seward Highway and head to Boggs Visitor Center, the spot that will teach you about the glacier, allowing you to walk through an ice cave, and touch an actual iceberg before taking an hour-long boat cruise in Portage Lake to get a more up-close and personal look at the glacier!